Payday loans regularly hit the headlines for the wrong reasons. Find out more about these controversial products.

-When you take out a payday loan it'll show up on credit records which are held about you and this could be an obstacle to other types of more cost-effective borrowing in future.
+Effect on credit reports - When you take out a payday loan it'll show up on your credit records.
+This could make it harder to get more cost-effective borrowing in future.

-Even if you made the repayments on time and paid back in full, some lenders take a payday loan as evidence of being overstretched and mismanaging money and will be reluctant to grant credit.
+Even if you made the repayments on time and paid back in full, some lenders take a payday loan as evidence of being overstretched and mismanaging money.
+Because of this, they may refuse to grant you credit.

-It could even scupper home-buying plans for several years, as some mortgage lenders specify in their criteria that they won't accept anyone who's held a payday loan in the last few years.
+It could even scupper home-buying plans for several years, as some mortgage lenders won't accept anyone who's held a payday loan in the last few years.

-If you've been saving up to pay your monthly outgoings, a CPA may come at an inopportune time and wipe out cash needed for essentials like rent and utility bills.
+If you've been saving up to pay your monthly outgoings, a CPA may come at a bad time and wipe out cash needed for essentials like rent and utility bills.

-Note that you're able to stop a continuous payment authority by contacting your bank and cancelling it.
-But you'll still need to phone up the lender and arrange to make your repayments by another method, as you'll be charged interest until the loan is paid.
+You can stop CPA by contacting your bank and cancelling it.
+But you'll still need to contact the lender and arrange to make your repayments by another method, as you'll be charged interest until the loan is paid.

-If you've taken out a payday loan which you can't pay off in time, it could be tempting to take out another loan with a different lender to pay off the initial amount.
+Temptation of multiple loans - If you've taken out a payday loan which you can't pay off in time, it’s tempting to take out another loan with a different lender to pay off the initial amount.

-Step away from the computer as you'll likely end up in a vicious circle of debt, taking out loan after loan to pay off the previous outstanding amount.
+You could end up in a vicious circle of debt, taking out loan after loan to pay off previous outstanding amounts.

-If you find yourself with a lot of debt and aren't sure how to start paying it back, contact the Citizens Advice Bureau† which will be able to help you draw up a repayment plan.
+If you find yourself with a lot of debt and aren't sure how to pay it back, contact Citizens Advice Bureau which will help you draw up a repayment plan.

 Payday lenders are required to follow rules set out by the FCA and most are supposed to adhere to the Good Practice Customer Charter.

-If you think your payday lender is breaking either of these rules you can contact them to resolve the issue and, if this doesn't work, you can lodge a complaint with the Financial Ombudsman Service or with a trade association if the lender is part of one.
+If you think your payday lender is breaking the rules you can contact them to resolve the issue.
+If this doesn't work, you can lodge a complaint with the Financial Ombudsman Service or with a trade association if the lender is part of one.

-Before even contemplating taking out a payday loan, remember that there are other options to consider which may be more suitable.
+Before contemplating taking out a payday loan, remember there are other options which may be more suitable.

-Is there a possibility of getting or extending an overdraft on your current account to cover the amount you need?
+Overdrafts - Could you get an overdraft or extend your current one to cover the amount you need?
 Some banks offer a 0% interest overdraft on a certain amount, or interest and fees that work out far cheaper than a payday loan.

-Make sure that you never go over the agreed overdraft limit though, as unarranged overdraft fees can be very costly.
+Make sure you never go over the agreed overdraft limit though, as unarranged overdraft fees can be costly.

-There are dedicated bad credit loans on the market which - if handled correctly - could prove useful options.
+There are dedicated bad credit loans on the market which - if handled correctly - could prove useful.

-Also, if you are thinking of applying, first try a smart search such as the one offered in Gocompare.com's loans comparison service.
+Also, if you're thinking of applying try a smart search first, such as the one offered in GoCompare's loans comparison service.

-This allows you to see the deals you're likely to qualify for before making an application, minimising the risk of a failed application that would impact on your credit history.
+You’ll see the deals you're likely to qualify for before making an application.
+This limits the risk of a failed application that would impact your credit history.

-Although interest rates vary between credit unions, they're capped at 42.6% APR, even for small, short-term loans, making them a viable and more ethical alternative to payday lenders.
+Although interest rates vary between unions, they're capped at 42.6% APR, even for small, short-term loans.
+This makes them a viable and more ethical alternative to payday lenders.